goated4eva/Memrise-Bot/README.md

 IF YOU NEED HELP WATCH GO TO https://www.youtube.com/@Gridzontop

-RUN THESE COMMANDS IN CMD OR TERMINAL pip install pyautogui pip install keyboard pip install pillow sudo apt-get install python3-tk (USE FOR LINUX)
+RUN THESE COMMANDS IN CMD OR TERMINAL pip install pyautogui opencv-python keyboard pillow sudo apt-get install python3-tk (USE FOR LINUX)

 lines 22-23 main.py read the hashtag and get the coordinates of the buttons by running main.py